Krunk-theduck/BarkGameEngineDemo/README.md

 ### Example: Player Controller

-Here's a practical example of a script that handles player movement and rotation:
+Here's an example of a player controller, notice how easy it is to start:

 ```javascript
 // scripts/PlayerController.js